DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 Serialization in layers
 -----------------------

-OCFL repositories can be serialized in different ways, for example as a directory structure on a file system, or as objects in an object store.
+OCFL repositories can be serialized in different ways, for example, as a directory structure on a file system, or as objects in an object store.
 The DANS Data
 Vault uses the SURF [Data Archive]{:target=_blank} tape storage.
 The tape storage system that is used by Data Archive organizes files in a file-folder structure, so in principle serialization should be the same as to a disk-based files system, from OCFL's perspective.
 However, the tape storage system requires a minimum file size of 1GB, which is much larger than the typical data file stored in the DANS Data Vault.
 To meet this requirement, the OCFL repositories are